TimCares/MasterThesis/docs/thesis/background/transformer.typ

 no matter if is expressed through image or text, which is also called alignment.
 However, in most existing models this is not the case.
 These models are typically unimodal, meaning they process only one modality, making alignment of multiple modalities impossible.
-A naive approach would be to pass an image into an image model, and its caption into a (seperate) text model.
+A naive approach would be to pass an image into an image model, and its caption into a (separate) text model.
 Even though the generated representations describe the same concept, they will not be the same, as both models are not related to each other.
-Each model will have a seperate latent space, as there has been no incentive for the models to learn a representation that is aligned across modalities (@different_latent_spaces), resulting in different representations for the same concept.
+Each model will have a separate latent space, as there has been no incentive for the models to learn a representation that is aligned across modalities (@different_latent_spaces), resulting in different representations for the same concept.
 While it is possible to compare the representations of two unimodal models, e.g. through cosine similarity, a similarity close to 1 (the maximum) does not necessarily mean that the concepts expressed in the representations are the same.